Airports in Bordeaux

 The airport is small and efficient, saving passengers much of the hassle and queues that have become synonymous with Paris' sprawling Charles de Gaulle International Airport.
 There are almost hourly flights to Bordeaux Airport from Paris, and daily flights to nearly all other French airports.
 Moreover, it's possible to fly almost anywhere in Europe from Bordeaux, including weekly services to prime destinations such as London, Prague, Geneva, Madrid, Amsterdam, Lisbon and Milan.
 Another significant attraction of Bordeaux Airport is The Parfumerie Aéroboutique.
 This is a great place to do some last-minute gift-shopping for loved ones back home.
 The Aéroboutique stocks luxurious French cosmetics like L'Occitane skin care products and Terner accessories and jewellery.

-The airport is located eight miles (13km) west of Bordeaux.
+The airport is located six miles (10km) west of Bordeaux.

 Getting to the city